10 Calming Things to Say During a Toddler Meltdown

 Toddlers:

-Their logical brain (prefrontal cortex) is still developing.
+Their logical brain (the prefrontal cortex) is still developing.
 During a meltdown, it essentially goes offline.

 That’s why reasoning, explaining, and threatening consequences don’t work in the moment.